stg7/clipse/README.md

 ```

+`uv` ensures to setup all dependencies in a virtual environment.

-## tools
+## tools :rocket:
 All included tools should be run with `uv run`.

-* `build_index.py`: create an index based on a folder with images (recommended to downscale the images, e.g. to 480x480)
+* `build_index.py`: create an index based on a folder with images (recommended to downscale the images, e.g. to 480x480, or 480 as width and the height adjusted to the aspect ratio)
 * `query.py`: command line interface to perform queries to an created index
 * `server.py`: web interface

-**Important**: For full-resolution acces in the web-interface.
+**Important**: For full-resolution access in the web-interface.
-Independent of the input folder to create the index, the webserver expects the full-resolution images in the same substructure in the `full` directory.
+Independent of the input folder, where are images are stored without sub-directories, to create the index, the webserver expects the full-resolution images in the same substructure in the `full` directory.
 E.g., your lower resolution image for indexing is `my-path/whateverpath/img.jpg` then the full-resolution variant will be expected to be stored in `full//whateverpath/img.jpg`.

-## acknowledgments
+## acknowledgments :book:
 If you use this software in your research, please include a link to the repository and reference one of the following paper.

 ```bibtex